 I came to the White Mountains with too much confidence and they kicked my ass.
-With the trail's highest point barely above tree line and only one thousand feet higher than the starting point of my June ascent of Mount Rainier, I figured hiking here would be easy.
+With its highest point barely above tree line and only one thousand feet higher than the starting point of my June ascent of Mount Rainier, I figured hiking here would be easy.
 I was wrong.
-Our final approach to Galehead Hut was a knee-crushing descent that dropped 1,000 feet in less than a mile.
-Straight down the side of South Twin Peak I caught occasional glimpses of the hut through the trees as I literally crawled over boulders bigger than me, cursing the sadistic trail makers who didn’t bother to clear the rubble.
+Our final approach to Galehead Hut was a knee-crushing 1,000-foot descent in less than a mile.
+Straight down the side of South Twin Peak, I caught occasional glimpses of the hut through the trees as I literally crawled over boulders bigger than me, cursing the sadistic trail makers who didn’t bother to clear the rubble.

-For thru-hikers of the AT, the White Mountains are a cruel joke, coming near the end of a months-long journey that begins in the gentle hills of Georgia.
-With nary a flat mile the trail follows the spine of the Presidential Range before exiting into Maine and the final miles to Katahdin.
+For thru-hikers of the AT, the White Mountains are a cruel joke, coming near the end of their months-long journey that started in the gentle hills of Georgia.
+There is nary a flat mile of trail and follows the spine of the Presidential Range before exiting into Maine and the final miles to Katahdin.
 But while the Whites can be cruel, they are also kind.
-Among the rocky steeps is a series of huts where a weary hiker can find a soft bed, warm smiles and hot meals.
+In addition to the rocky steeps is a series of huts where a weary hiker can find a soft bed, warm smiles and hot meals.

 The huts were built by a forward-thinking band of adventurers that became the Appalachian Mountain Club, or AMC.
 These men wanted some refuge in the mountains while they tramped around away from the hustle and bustle of New England’s growing cities.
-2013 is the 125th anniversary of the completion of the first hut; more than a century later, there are eight huts, each a day’s hike apart.
-The huts sleep anywhere from 25 to 80 people and are manned during the spring, summer and fall by a cheerful crew—or “croo” in hut parlance—of mostly college kids who do everything from cook and clean to give naturalist lessons.
-Once a week one of them hauls garbage out and bring supplies in, all on his or her back using an old-school wood and canvas frame pack.
+2013 is the 125th anniversary of the completion of the first hut and more than a century later, there are eight huts, each a day’s hike apart.
+The huts sleep anywhere from 25 to 80 people and are manned during the spring, summer and fall by a cheerful crew, or “croo” in hut parlance, of mostly college kids who do everything from cook and clean to give naturalist lessons.
+Once a week one of them hauls garbage out and bring supplies in, all on his or her back using old-school wood and canvas frame packs.
 It is considered a challenge and badge of honor to do a “century”, a 100-pound haul.
 After hearing that, I stopped complaining about my 20-pound day pack.

 “I’ve got a foot in the real world—a girlfriend, an apartment in Manchester—and I know this won’t go on forever.
 But one old hutman told me to do this job as long as you’ve got the energy, so I’ve probably got another season in me.”

 Though all of the huts have been extensively renovated, or in some cases rebuilt, over the years, there’s a feeling of time travel when you hike between them.
-Despite the millions of feet that have trodden it, the trail is as rough as it’s always been, only marked with an occasional white blaze on tree or rock.
+The trail is as rough as it’s always been, despite the millions of feet that have trodden it, only marked with an occasional white blaze on tree or rock.
 Cell phones don’t work here.
 You still carry your daily needs—food, extra layers, perhaps a camera—and the sight of a hut after a long day of up and down is still as welcome as it was one hundred years ago.
 Modern conveniences here are limited to (often wind- or solar-powered) electric lighting and well-pumped water.
-But the huts are ports in a storm when weather is bad, as it often is in the Whites, which boasts some of the worst weather in the country.
+But they are ports in a storm when weather is bad, as it often is in the Whites, which boasts some of the worst weather in the country.

-After our stay at Galehead, we took the long way out to our parked rental car and decided on a detour to summit Mount Garfield, which required scaling a steep boulder-strewn waterfall that fortunately was a mere trickle thanks to our dry autumn week.
+After our stay at Galehead, we took the long way out to our parked rental car and decided for a detour to summit Mount Garfield, which required scaling a steep boulder-strewn waterfall that fortunately was a mere trickle that dry autumn week.
 Who in their right mind puts a hiking trail up a waterfall?
-Madmen or adventurers, or probably a little of both, who liked doing things the hard way.
+Madmen or adventurers who liked doing things the hard way, probably a little of both.
 Garfield is an impressive peak, with a flat rock summit that used to be home to a lonely fire lookout tower and still bears traces of its foundation.
 Day hikers and thru hikers alike linger here for the view out across the dense Pemigewasset Wilderness before descending, some to head onwards to Greenleaf Hut, others to backtrack the five miles to the Gale River trailhead.
 I soaked in the sun for a few extra moments and then turned to face the 3,000-foot descent to civilization and bottle of Advil for my throbbing knees.
 I’ll never again underestimate the Whites.